iwillseeyouinabits/Poker-Playing-Neural-Network/README.md

 # Java Neural Network

-Java Neural Network for people to understand how gradient decent in a neural network is calculated and for people to use in AI and Machine Learning projects.
+Java Neural Network is for people to understand how gradient decent in a neural network is calculated and for people to use in AI and Machine Learning projects.

 ## How To Use This Code